Updated July 2, 2018 . AmFam Team

-Gloves.
-With all of the pinch, tear, pull-in, shear or burn points on farm implements, it’s important that you keep your hands safe.
+With all the pinch, tear, pull-in, shear or burn points on farm implements, it’s important that you keep your hands safe.
 Make sure to wear gloves that fit your hand comfortably, as a tight or loose pair can limit your ability to work efficiently and safely.

-Long sleeves.
 A long-sleeved shirt will help protect your skin from harmful sun rays and any fertilizing, pest control or other types of chemicals you might use.
 When it comes to sleeves, tight is better than loose, as a loose sleeve has the potential to catch in any moving parts of machinery and cause serious injury.

-Pants.
 Make sure your pants aren’t too loose or long, and allow you to sit, squat or stretch while you work.
 Pockets are a plus, too, if you’d like to have small tools or equipment handy.

-Eyewear.
 Consider wearing safety glasses or goggles while you work on any machinery to protect your eyes from debris.
 If you’re working with any chemicals, goggles are an absolute necessity.

 The most important part of tractor and implement operation is the operator.
 If you’re not alert and aware, not even the most advanced safety features can prevent an accident.

-Get plenty of rest.
 Multiple studies have concluded that a lack of sleep hampers your ability to drive a standard automobile — so imagine the kind of danger you could put yourself and others in if you try to drive a tractor and an implement while you’re tired.

 Your focus and energy are key to operating dangerous machinery safely, so drink plenty of water and eat before you step into your tractor’s cab.

 Never consume alcohol or any legalized recreational drugs before you drive any sort of farm machinery or vehicle.
 Carefully check the side effects of any prescribed medications you’re taking and avoid using any over-the-counter medication that makes you drowsy, nauseous or dizzy.

 Roll bars, roll cages and other ROPS help prevent drivers from being thrown, pinned under or crushed by an overturned tractor.
 However, without the use of a seat belt, these systems are not as safe — when a seatbelt is worn, a ROPS greatly reduces the risk of severe injury or death due to a tractor rollover.

-Even if you are an experienced driver, it’s important to keep these additional tips in mind.
+Even if you are an experienced driver, it’s important to keep these additional tips in mind:

-Adjust your seat.
 If your tractor has multiple users, your seat will need to be adjusted appropriately before each use.
 Sitting too high, low, close or far from the windshield will affect your ability to safely drive the tractor.

-Check your mirrors.Since tractors and their attached equipment are so large, it’s difficult to get a complete view of your surroundings while you’re driving.
+Since tractors and their attached equipment are so large, it’s difficult to get a complete view of your surroundings while you’re driving.
 Make sure your rear-view mirrors are adjusted to give you a clear look of what’s behind you while you’re working in the field or transporting equipment.

-A power take-off allows (PTO) your tractor to transfer power from its engine to an implement such as a mower, tiller or cultivator.
+A power take-off (PTO) allows your tractor to transfer power from its engine to an implement such as a mower, tiller or cultivator.
 The PTO rotates at very high speeds and should always be shielded.
 Users should never approach or touch a PTO while it is moving.

 Refer to the owner’s manual for instructions on how to hook up the PTO to an implement, how to maintain it and how to remove it.
-Always make sure the PTO is off before approaching it.
+Always make sure the PTO is off when approaching an idling tractor.

 With the right training, proper safety procedures and a farm and ranch insurance plan that’s crafted just for you, you can be sure your farm and what matters most to you will be protected.
 Get in touch with an American Family Insurance agent (Opens in a new tab) for more details on how you can get the right support for your dream.